1 July 2018

 He says gang members are viewed as role models, and many people are drawn in by the potential to make a lot of money dealing meth.
-But, as a former meth manufacturer and dealer himself, Kevin knows the reality is that it’s highly unlikely individuals will be in the game long enough to get rich dealing a messy, highly addictive, problematic drug like meth.
+But, as a former meth user himself, Kevin knows the reality is that it’s highly unlikely individuals will be in the game long enough to get rich dealing a messy, highly addictive, problematic drug like meth.

 “There is no one that we know who is retired and living with their millions on an island in the Bahamas.”

 A couple of years back, Northland Police and Health began working together on two other critical issues – youth suicide and family violence.
 They jointly applied for Proceeds of Crime funding to support the Family Harm focus, but Cabinet said it’d like the agencies to look at tackling methamphetamine – the drug that was becoming a regular fixture in family violence, causing a wave of social harm across Te Tai Tokerau.